 Curious about the colors, symbols, and designs that represent Asia’s diverse nations?
-Here are the 50 country flags of Asia.
+Below are the 50 national flags of Asia.

-When you are finished learning, be sure to take our Asian flag quiz to see how many you get correct!
+When you are finished learning, be sure to take our Asian flag quiz to see how many you can recognize.

 See next: Country flag names worldwide.